christophervigliotti/angular-complete-guide-assignment-4/README.md

 ##### 4.A.1 Pass data from Parent Component to Child Component

+works great!

 ##### 4.A.2 Pass data from Child Component to Parent Component

+Notes divided into two subsections
+* 4.A.2.a (which uses ViewChild()) currently not working (sent a question to the author of the tutorial)
+* 4.A.2.b (which uses @Output() decorator and EventEmitter()) (work in-progress) (throws errors...going to abandon this effort and find a more comprehensive tutorial)

 ##### 4.A.3 Pass data from Child Component to another Child Component (siblings)